VO2 Max Testing in Louisville, KY

 Biological age is an estimate of how old your cardiovascular and metabolic systems function compared to population norms.
 At Sano Longevity, biological age is calculated from your VO2 max score using the PNOĒ algorithm and printed on a single-page result.
 Patients see their chronological age and their biological age side by side.
 The goal of every Sano protocol is to drive biological age below chronological age over time.

-VO2 max testing is included in the Longevity Track and Weight Loss Track membership tracks at Sano Longevity.
+VO2 max testing is included in the Longevity Program and Weight Loss Program membership programs at Sano Longevity.
 Standalone à la carte VO2 max testing is available by appointment.
-Sano is cash-pay only and HSA and FSA eligible.
+Sano is a membership-based practice.
+HSA and FSA eligible.
 See current pricing or book a free consultation to discuss the right fit.

 Most patients retest VO2 max every 6 months to track progress against their training plan.
-Executive tier members at Sano Longevity receive bi-annual VO2 max retesting as part of their membership.
-Patients on the Weight Loss Track and intensive training protocols often see meaningful changes in 90 to 180 days.
+Elite tier members at Sano Longevity receive bi-annual VO2 max retesting as part of their membership.
+Patients on the Weight Loss Program and intensive training protocols often see meaningful changes in 90 to 180 days.

 Book a free consultation to talk through whether VO2 max testing at Sano is the right fit.
 We will walk you through what the test measures, what you take home, and how the result becomes the spine of your longevity plan.